input-output-hk/partner-chains/docs/intro.md

     --metadata-file <METADATA_FILE>
     --cross-chain-signing-key <CROSS_CHAIN_SIGNING_KEY>
 ```

+The `METADATA_FILE` should be a Json file containing data compatible with the metadata format used.
+As each Partner Chain can define its own format, users should consult their Partner Chain's documentation.

 #### smart-contracts
 The smart contracts command provides multiple sub-commands for interacting with Partner Chain smart
 contracts on Cardano.

-Note that all of the smart-contract commands require the `ogmios` service to
+Note that all of the smart-contract commands require access to [Ogmios](https://ogmios.dev).
+The address
-be running locally.
+is assumed to be `ws://localhost:1337` and can be overriden by the `--ogmios-url` parameter.

+The commands in this section are either:
+- user actions, which can be performed by any Partner Chain user provided that they pass the requirements
+- governance actions that can be performed only by the governance authority of the Partner Chain

+Partner Chain governance authority can be either a single Cardano key or a multi-sig.
+If the governance
+is a multisig with at least two required signatures, all governance commands described below will
+output a CBOR-encoded transaction instead of immediately submitting one on-chain.
+To submit this transaction
+multisig members should use the `sign-tx` command to gather signatures and finally submit it using
+`assemble-and-submit-tx` command.

 ##### get-scripts
-Prints validator addresses and policy IDs of smart contracts of Partner Chain identified by given UTXO
+Prints validator addresses and policy IDs of smart contracts of Partner Chain identified by given UTXO.

 ```shell
 $ pc-node smart-contracts get-scripts --genesis-utxo <GENESIS_UTXO>
 ```

 ##### upsert-d-parameter
-Upsert D-parameter
+Updates the value of the D-parameter (the number of permissioned and registered seats on the Partner
+Chain's committee).

 ```shell
 $ pc-node smart-contracts upsert-d-parameter